 Celery Nutrition Facts

 Studies on Celery

-Memory loss could be suspended with the addition of celery to the diet, according to a 2010 study at the University of Illinois.
-Luteolin, a nutrient in celery, was tested on two-year-old mice and withheld from mice aged three to six months.
+Adding celery to your diet may help manage memory loss, according to a study at the University of Illinois.
+Luteolin, a nutrient in celery, was tested on 2-year-old mice and withheld from mice aged 3 to 6 months.
 Results showed that the expected brain inflammation and subsequent memory loss in the older mice were not present.
 In fact, they performed learning and memory tasks better than the younger mice.
-Scientists believe the data suggests that the luteolin content in celery may also boost memory and halt age-related brain inflammation in humans to result in better cognitive health.1
+Scientists believe the data suggests that the luteolin content in celery may also help boost memory and halt age-related brain inflammation in humans to result in better cognitive health.31

-The apigenen in celery and parsley was also shown to dramatically inhibit breast cancer cells in a celebrated study done at the University of Missouri.
-Scientists found apigenin shrank a certain breast cancer tumor stimulated by progestin, a synthetic hormone taken by women for menopausal symptoms.2
+The apigenin in celery and parsley was shown to dramatically inhibit breast cancer cells in a celebrated study done at the University of Missouri.
+Scientists found apigenin shrank a certain breast cancer tumor stimulated by progestin, a synthetic hormone taken by women for menopausal symptoms.32

-While apigenen was shown to be the natural flavonoid compound responsible for inhibiting breast cancer cells, it had not been tested against pancreatic cancer.
+While apigenin was shown to be the natural flavonoid compound responsible for inhibiting breast cancer cells, it has not been tested against pancreatic cancer.
 Scientists undertook the study, noting that many chemotherapeutic agents had been used to treat pancreatic cancer without success.
-At the conclusion, apigenin also was reported as having the ability to inhibit growth in four pancreatic cancer cell lines.3
+At the conclusion, apigenin was reported to have the ability to help inhibit growth in four pancreatic cancer cell lines.33

 Celery Healthy Recipes:

 Dandelion Greens With Celeriac and Tangerine Salad

 ✓ 1 bunch chopped dandelion or spinach greens